 Some of these prophecies were related to the birth of a Child.
-For example Isaiah wrote, "For unto us a Child is born, to us a Son is given."
+For example, Isaiah wrote, "For unto us a Child is born, to us a Son is given."
 This is our cue to jump ahead some 700 years, to the time when that Child was to be born.
 We come to a land that no longer flowed with milk and honey, to a land where many people worked hard to earn a meager existence.
 We come to a time that had an uncertain peace, where the known world was under the control of Rome and human life was of little value unless you were a Roman.
-We come to a small town about 15 miles due west of the southern tip of the Sea of Galilee, its name is Nazareth.
+Let's make our way to a small town about 15 miles due west of the southern tip of the Sea of Galilee, its name is Nazareth.
 It was a typical country town, with typical people with all the typical things happening in it.
 Well, not quite!
 In fact, there is something very strange going on.
 Let's read about it in Luke's account.

-Favor - 1:26-30
+The Greeting -1:26-29

 26 Now in the sixth month the angel Gabriel was sent from God to a city in Galilee called Nazareth, 27 to a virgin engaged to a man whose name was Joseph, of the descendants of David; and the virgin's name was Mary.
 28 And coming in, he said to her, "Greetings, favored one!
 The Lord is with you."
 29 But she was very perplexed at this statement, and kept pondering what kind of salutation this was.
-30 The angel said to her, "Do not be afraid, Mary; for you have found favor with God.
-Luke 1:26-30 (NASB95)
+Luke 1:26-29 (NASB95)

 It is not every day that an angel appears to someone to let him or her know the specifics of God's will for their life.
 However, in less than a year the angel Gabriel appeared to people twice in connection with the coming of the Messiah.
 Some six months earlier, he had visited Zacharias the father of John the Baptist.
 This time the visit was to a young woman that had been chosen to bear the Holy Child.

 From Old Testament prophecies we find that she needed to meet certain criteria such as being a direct descendant of David and being virgin.
 Mary certainly met those two requirements.
 Is there a lesson here for us?
 Does God have something that He wants accomplished for which you are uniquely qualified to do?
 If we are not saying "Yes" to God, then we may miss out on the main thing that God had in mind for us to do in our lives.
 We may literally miss the opportunity of a lifetime unless we are saying "Yes" to God in every situation that He presents to us.